Given the financial and societal impact of global business, there’s an urgent need to understand leadership personality.

 - They can be rigid, judgmental and cheap.

 - They insist on being right.

 The “marketing personality” describes people who, as the name implies, adapt to the market’s demands.
 They’re driven by the need to be accepted and fit into society.
-They sense what the market wants and needs, and they conform to it.
-They align themselves with key people, thrive on change and seek others’ approval.
-Most of us adopt some of these aspects to survive in today’s volatile workplace.
+They sense what the market wants and needs and conform to it.
+They align themselves with key people, thrive on change, and seek others’ approval.
+We adopt some of these aspects to survive in today’s volatile workplace.
 The biggest challenge with marketing types is their lack of a firm center and continual anxiety.
 They favor style over substance, spend a lot of energy selling themselves or chasing the next shiny thing, and may be incapable of fully committing to anything or anyone.

 Leadership Personalities: Narcissistic Types

 Everyone I talk with is familiar with the narcissistic type of leader, but not many people understand precisely how the term can apply in both a positive and a negative sense.
 Mostly the term is bandied about to describe all sorts of negative and destructive behaviors.

 I think we can explore how productive narcissistic personalities help organizations and, in some cases, may be effective leadership personalities for future challenges.